dotnet/designs/proposed/logging-generator.md

 Also it's been raised that `LoggerMessage.Define` approach triggers boxing of data, and we wanted to understand if there are ways to improve this with a new and improved design.

-## Solution 1: using a logging source generator
+## Using a logging source generator

 The first solution describes using a source generator to help reduce manual boilerplate code associated with writing efficient logs and makes structured logging more convenient to use.
 The source generator gets triggered with a `LoggerMessageAttribute` on partial logging methods, and is able to either autogenerate the implementation of these partial methods, or produces compile-time diagnostics hinting to proper usage of this logging approach.